 Nearly 90% have one or more internships or research experiences before graduation, an impressive number.

 All majors provide research opportunities with faculty members, outside agencies during the summer and also independent projects.

 Our Sigmund Weis School of Business is AACSB-accredited, a marker of excellence which places it among the top 5% of business programs worldwide.

-Eight Fulbrights in three years!
+Nine Fulbrights in seven years!

 When considering the return on investment, the long-term value of a private liberal arts and sciences education is clear.